melkemk/todo-list-app/task_4/README.md

-# Simple Todo List App
+# Simple Todo List App in React

-This is a simple Todo List application built with HTML, CSS, and TypeScript.
+This is a simple Todo List application built with React.
 It allows users to add, edit, and delete tasks, and stores the tasks in local storage.

 ## Features